f2m2/f2m2-swift-forms/README.md

 #FormGenerator

-FormGenerator is a small collection of Swift files that attempts to flexibly address the need for more dynamic forms powered by your model using protocols and a controller.
+F2M2 Swift FormGenerator is a small collection of Swift files that attempts to flexibly address the need for more dynamic forms powered by your model using protocols and a controller.

 You can directly copy the FormGenerator group's contents to your project's directory.